charlesportwoodii/libsodium-uwp/README.md

 5. Add a reference to `Visual C++ Redistributable for Visual Studio 2015` to your project.

 ## Documentation
-This library can be accessed within you C# project by `using Libsodium` in your `.cs` file.
 See the [docs](docs/) folder for complete documentation on how to use this library.

 ## Notes